Snuggle Up to Our End-of-Summer Maintenance

 Keep this is in mind, though.
 There could be drawbacks to covering your unit.
 A cover can prevent the free flow of air, which can result in mold or mildew growth.
 Yuck!
 Plus, it can create a warm, cozy haven for critters.
 Double yuck!

 Want our advice?
 We’ll be happy to provide it!
-We’re the smart, lovable bear you can trust for great heating and AC tips and incredible heating and AC service.
+Our Lancaster HVAC experts are the smart, lovable bear you can trust for great heating and AC tips and incredible heating and AC service.

 Call the Bear That Cares!